Zeal8bit/Zeal-8-bit-OS/README.md

 ## Porting to another machine

-In order to port ZealOS to another machine, make sure you have an MMU first which divides the Z80's 64KB address space into 4 pages of 16KB.
+In order to port Zeal 8-bit OS to another machine, make sure you have an MMU first which divides the Z80's 64KB address space into 4 pages of 16KB.
 That's the main requirement, if that's the case, you can proceed.

 * Open the `Kconfig` file at the root of this repo, add an entry to the `config TARGET` and `config COMPILATION_TARGET` options.
 Take example on the ones that are already present.
 * Create a new directory in `target/` for your target, the name **must** be the same as the one specified in the new `config TARGET` option.